Plymouth-Sailboat/SailBoatROS/README.md

 ### Installing

 Clone the project and catkin_make in the workspace.
+Source the catkin workspace to have access to the nodes.

 ```
 catkin_make